ROCm/rocm-examples/Docs/CONTRIBUTING.md

 Results should be printed when they are helpful for the understanding and showcasing the example.
 However the output shouldn't be overwhelming, printing a vector with hundreds of entries is usually not useful.

 ## .gitignore
-The .gitignore in the `example_template`-subdirectory is needed to exclude the binary generated when using Make.
+A .gitignore file is required in every example subdirectory to exclude the binary generated when using Make.